 Ideally, you may even collected data about your home page.
 Where do the people who land on your home page come from?
 What do they want to achieve?
 How can you help them achieve it?
 What goal does your landing page actually have?
 What information do you want to convey?

-Where do your visitors come from?
+Where did your visitors come from?

 They might read an article on your website that you shared on Instagram, for example, and only then go to the home page.
 To find out what your company actually does.
 Now you have to offer something to the users!
 And the first thing is to answer the question:

-What does the website or company do anyway?
+What does the company do at all?